How social influence affects the wisdom of crowds in influence networks: The role of social power in undermining the wisdom

 due to $\sum_{i=2}^{n}(i\!-\!1)^{2}(x_{\tau_{i}}^{2}\!-\!x_{\tau_{i-1}}^{2}\!)=(n-1)^{2}x_{\tau_{n}}^{2}-\sum_{i=1}^{n-1}(2i-1)x_{\tau_{i}}^{2}$.
 Note that

 because $x_{\tau_{i}}\geq x_{\tau_{j}}$ for all $j\in\until{i-1}$.
 Hence, we obtain

 which implies that social influence asymptotically undermines the wisdom. \end{proof}

-\Cref{T6} implies that if there exists a permutation $\tau$ of $(1,\dots,n)$ such that system~\eqref{eq1} with any social power allocation $x\in\Delta_{n}^{\tau}$ asymptotically improves the wisdom, then system~\eqref{eq1} with any social power allocation $x\in\Delta_{n}^{\tau^{-1}}$ asymptotically undermines the wisdom, see \cref{f2-c,f2-d}.
-Moreover, there may be more than one such permutation, as shown in \cref{f2-d}, and \cref{Alg1} can find all these permutations for given $\sigma^{2}$.
-However, the converse of \cref{T6} does not necessarily hold, i.e., all social power allocation $x\in\Delta_{n}^{\tau}$ asymptotically undermines the wisdom does not imply all social power $x\in\Delta_{n}^{\tau^{-1}}$ asymptotically improves the wisdom generally, see \cref{f2-a,f2-b} for counter examples.
+\Cref{T6} implies that if there exists a permutation $\tau$ of $(1,\dots,n)$ such that system~\eqref{eq1} with all social power allocations $x\in\Delta_{n}^{\tau}$ asymptotically improves the wisdom, then system~\eqref{eq1} with all social power allocations $x\in\Delta_{n}^{\tau^{-1}}$ asymptotically undermines the wisdom, see \cref{f2-c,f2-d}.
+Moreover, \cref{T4} suggests that there may be more than one such permutation, as shown in \cref{f2-d}, and \cref{Alg1} can find all these permutations for given $\sigma^{2}$.
+However, the converse of \cref{T6} does not necessarily hold, i.e., all social power allocations $x\in\Delta_{n}^{\tau}$ asymptotically undermine the wisdom does not imply all social power $x\in\Delta_{n}^{\tau^{-1}}$ asymptotically improves the wisdom generally, see \cref{f2-a,f2-b} for counter examples.
+A direct corollary combining \cref{T4} and \cref{T6} is as follows.